-Once the garlic cloves are in the ground planted and then growing in spring, there are generally four main tasks that need to be taken care of during the growing season.
-These include weeding, watering, scape removal (if necessary) and scouting.
+Once the garlic cloves are in the ground planted and then growing in the spring, there are generally three main tasks that need to be taken care of during the growing season.
+These include weeding, watering and scape removal if necessary.

 If possible, it is best to plant garlic in a garden or field that is "clean" and has low levels of weeds.
 Areas with perennial weeds like thistles or quack grasses should be avoided if possible and planted in future years once these weeds have been removed.

 Weeding early is especially important for garlic crops.
 Depending on the weed pressure of a particular garden or field, this can mean weeding between 5 and 8 times throughout the season.
-In a particularly weed infested garden or field, weeding may be required at least every 10 days for the first six to eight weeks and then biweekly for the remainder of the season.
-In a really clean field, weeding might only be need 3 or 4 times during the whole season.
+In a particularly weed infested garden or field, weeding may be required at least every 10 days for the first six weeks and then biweekly for the remainder of the season.
+In really clean fields, weeding might only be needed 3 or 4 times during the whole season.

 On our farm, we hand weed all the garlic and use sharp blade hoes to do most of the work.
-We have learned over the years that weeding a field many times while the weeds are still very small versus a few times when the weeds are large is far less work!
+We have learned over the years that weeding a field many times while the weeds are still very small versus a few time when the weeds are large is far less work!
 Weeding early and making sure a field is free of perennial weeds is key to our weed management strategy.

-Watering should stop about 2 to 3 weeks before the garlic will be harvested, as it helps promote drying of the plants and curing of the bulbs.
-This is a natural process where the dry conditions help send a signal to the garlic plants for them start the final stages of growth and begin to move towards dormancy.
+Watering should be reduced about 2 to 3 weeks before the garlic will be harvested, as it helps promote drying of the plants and curing of the bulbs.
+This is a natural process where the dry conditions help send a signal to the garlic plants for them to start the final stages of growth and begin to move towards dormancy.